 Increasingly, law firms are designing programmes specifically for first years.
 So make sure you apply for open days, insight days, workshops and any vacation schemes or first-year specific work experience schemes that are available.

-Baker McKenzie offers a two-day First Year Programme that provides an invaluable insight into life as a Commercial Lawyer.
+Baker McKenzie offers a two-day First Year Insight Scheme that provides an invaluable insight into life as a Commercial Lawyer.

 Next step :Non-law undergraduates – penultimate year